Web design vs web development: neither will exist in 10 years

 The future of web design vs. web development at a glance.

 The future of web design vs. web development is being redefined.

 Ten years from now, experts in design and coding will still be in high demand.
 But their actual day-to-day tasks will look different as the no-code movement — a trend of enabling noncoders to build websites and software visually — changes the job landscape.

 Designers, marketers, and other professionals will be able to build simpler apps, websites, and other digital tools without writing a line of code.
 Developers will then have more time for complex projects.

 But the long-term effects of this disruption may be even more significant.
 We’re likely to see an emergence of new roles — hybrids of what were once two separate jobs — as the tools we use to accomplish web building become more efficient.

 Web design vs. web development: What’s the difference?

 Web design is the visual look of a website and the functionality from a user’s perspective.
-Web designers often work within design software like Figma or Adobe XD to create visually appealing user experiences.
+Web designers often work with design software like Figma or Adobe XD to create visually appealing user experiences.
 They then hand those designs off to developers.
-Web application and website design involves ux designers and visual designers using their skill sets to make wireframes, mockups, design systems, color palettes, templates, and more to help developers build the product.
+Web application and website design involve UX designers and visual designers using their skill sets to make wireframes, mockups, design systems, colour palettes, templates, and more to help developers build the product.

 What is the no-code movement?